srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 2. When we add more functionality to the solution, you will need to remember also how many bytes, words and characters the file has.
 3. We most certainly need to cover some edge cases from time to time, so we would have to add more files thus we would need to remember the expected responses for all of those files.

-My current approach to build software, doesn't only requires me to write tests, it also requires me to write them in a way that is simple to maintain, so let's see how we can remove the maintainability issues I just mentioned:
+My current approach to build software doesn't only requires me to write tests, it also requires me to write them in a way that is simple to maintain, so let's see how we can remove the maintainability issues I just mentioned:

 ```python